thinkorswim age requirement

 Coverdell Education Savings Plan

-Start the Coverdell Education Savings Plan.
-Money in a Coverdell account can only be used for education expenses at any level.
-Like UTMA/UGMA accounts, there must be a beneficiary under the age of 18 to open the account.
+Another option is the Coverdell Education Savings Plan.
+Funds in a Coverdell account must be used for qualified education expenses at any level.
+Similar to UTMA/UGMA accounts, the beneficiary must be under 18 when the account is established.

 charles schwab age requirement